JavaScript

 }

-You are free to use that, or if you wish, you can conduct your own research.
-Beware, this is a deep deep rabbit hole.
+You are free to use that, or you can conduct your own research on hashing algorithms.
+Beware, this is a deep, deep rabbit hole.

 You might find yourself confusing keys with hash codes while accessing key-value pairs later.
 We would like to stress that the key is what your hash function will take as an input.
-In a way, we could say that the key is important for us only inside the hash function.
-But we never access a bucket directly with the key.
-Instead we do so with the hash code.
+In a way, we could say that the key is important for us only inside the hash function, as we never access a bucket directly with the key.
+Instead, we always do so with the hash code.

-Hash maps could accommodate various data types for keys like numbers, strings, objects.
-But for this project, only handle keys of type strings.
+In the real world, hash maps can accommodate various data types as keys, including numbers, strings, or objects.
+However, for this project, we will only handle keys of type string.

-2. set(key, value) takes two arguments, the first is a key and the second is a value that is assigned to this key.
-If a key already exists, then the old value is overwritten or we can say that we update the key’s value (e.g. Carlos is our key but it is called twice: once with value I am the old value., and once with value I am the new value..
-From the logic stated above, Carlos should contain only the latter value).
+2. set(key, value) takes two arguments: the first is a key, and the second is a value that is assigned to this key.
+If a key already exists, then the old value is overwritten, and we can say that we update the key’s value (e.g. Carlos is our key but it is called twice: once with value I am the old value., and once with value I am the new value..
+Following this logic, Carlos should contain only the latter value).

-In the meantime, a collision is when TWO DIFFERENT keys sit inside the same bucket, because they generate the same hash code (e.g. Carlos and Carla are both hashed to 3, so 3 becomes a location for Carlos AND Carla.
-However, we know that it is the collision.
-It means we should find a way how to resolve it — how to deal with collisions, which was mentioned in the previous lesson).
+Recall that collisions occur when TWO DIFFERENT keys generate the same hash code and get assigned to the same bucket. (e.g. Carlos and Carla are both hashed to 3, so 3 becomes a location for Carlos AND Carla.
+However, we know that this is not an update because the keys are different).
+Review the dealing with collisions section of the previous lesson to find a way to handle our collisions.

-• Remember to grow your buckets size when it needs to, by calculating if your bucket has reached the load factor.
-Some of the methods in this assignment that are mentioned later could be reused to help you handle that growth logic more easily.
-So you may want to hold onto implementing your growing functionality just for now.
-However, the reason why we mention it with set() is because it’s important to grow buckets exactly when they are being expanded.
+• Remember to grow your buckets to double their capacity when your hash map reaches the load factor.
+The methods mentioned later in this assignment can help you handle the growth logic, so you may want to implement this feature near the end.
+However, we mention this with set() because it’s important to grow buckets exactly as they are being expanded.

 3. get(key) takes one argument as a key and returns the value that is assigned to this key.
 If a key is not found, return null.